pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects_introduction/chapter.md

 # Generic Objects

 Generic Objects are a very useful new feature of CloudForms 4.6 (ManageIQ *Gaprindashvili*).
 They allow us to create custom object classes to represent objects that we may work with, but might not necessarily be represented by an out-of-the-box CloudForms / ManageIQ object.
-An example might be a load balancer, or a firewall group.
+An example might be a load balancer, or a software-defined firewall group.

 > **Note**
 >